oltionchamp/Javascript-Algorithms/readme.md

-#Javascript-Algorithms
+# Javascript-Algorithms.

-####This repo contains my solutions to simple and challenging algorithms using es6 syntax.
+ This repo contains my solutions to simple and challenging algorithms using es6 syntax.